Vincent Nichols: Appointment to the College of Cardinals

 On 12 January 2014 Pope Francis announced that Nichols would be created a cardinal at the consistory of the Church held on 22 February 2014.
 Cardinal Nichols was formally elevated to the Sacred College of Cardinals by Pope Francis on 22 February 2014, receiving the traditional red biretta and gold ring during a ceremony in Saint Peter's Basilica.
 He was created Cardinal-Priest of Santissimo Redentore e Sant'Alfonso in Via Merulana.

 His coat of arms includes a blue wavy band on a silver shield to represent the River Mersey, scallop shells to represent the Venerable English College in Rome, the red rose of Lancashire and anchors representing Liverpool: surmounted by the customary red galero (ecclesiastical hat) with thirty red cords and tassels (for a cardinal).

 On 8 September 2022, Nichols took part in the state funeral of Queen Elizabeth II.
 He gave thanks to Elizabeth II's "commitment to the Commonwealth throughout her reign", during a three-minute intercession.
 Nichols' presence represented the second time that the Archbishop of Westminster participated in a Royal funeral, in modern British history.
 It had previously occurred when Cormac Murphy-O'Connor participated in the funeral of Elizabeth the Queen Mother in 2002.

-On 6 May 2023, Nichols participated in the Coronation of King Charles III.
-Nichols' presence represented the first time that a Catholic prelate participated in the coronation of a British monarch since Elizabeth I was crowned by Catholic Bishop Owen Oglethorpe at the time of the Protestant Reformation.
+On 6 May 2023, Nichols attended the Coronation of King Charles III.
+Nichols' presence notably represented the first time that a Catholic prelate participated in the coronation of a British monarch since Elizabeth I was crowned by Catholic Bishop Owen Oglethorpe at the time of the Protestant Reformation.

 Nichols took part as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.

 Nichols was sitting nearby when Prevost was asked if he accepted his election and which name he had chosen, Nichols said “He replied as calmly and clearly as you like,” he says.
 “This is a Pope with great stability of character and clarity of mind.”

 He ceased to be a cardinal elector in any future conclave on 8 November 2025.